xieyuheng/inner/docs/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

 **when understood as an act of judging, a judgement is nothing but an act of knowing, and, when understood as that which is judged, it is a piece or, more solemnly, an object of knowledge**.

+The act of judging is the same as the act of knowing, and that what is judged is the object of knowledge.

 - **[Xie]**

   | context     | judgement            | definition             |
   |-------------|----------------------|------------------------|
   | extensional | act of judging       | an act of knowing      |
   | intensional | that which is judged | an object of knowledge |

+  Then, what is "knowing" ?
+Which is a even deeper question.
+  Maybe just the intuitions like "I am sure that ...", "I am sure that possibly ...",
+  "I am sure that necessarily ...", and so on.